 After Spielberg came onboard, Hannah was partnered with Josh Singer, a veteran screenwriter who won an Oscar for Spotlight.
 Hannah learned a great deal from Singer, who has the on-set experience that she lacked: “When I write, I might sit and think about the line of dialogue for 12 hours, which is very different than: Meryl has to say a line now, what is the line?”
 Rather than feeling sidelined, she felt lucky to be learning from a cinematic A team that includes composer John Williams and cinematographer Janusz Kaminski.
 “I was on set every day saying, ‘You guys, I have to quit after this because I’m never going to make a better movie.
 I have peaked.’ ”

-While she awaits the movie’s release, which is scheduled for December 22, Hannah is back at her kitchen table working on another script and some TV projects.
+While she awaits the movie’s December 22 release, Hannah is back at her kitchen table working on another script and some TV projects.
 She’s also pursuing a secondary dream of directing.
 “I have decided I’m going to throw everything at the wall,” she says with a grin.
 “I did a lot of meetings after the script sold, and people would ask, ‘What is your dream project?’
 I’d answer, ‘Oh, I just made it.’ ”

-*This article appears in the October 2, 2017, issue of New York Magazine.
+*This article appeared in the October 2, 2017, issue of New York Magazine.